mui/material-ui/docs/src/pages/customization/css-in-js/css-in-js.md

 import { createGenerateClassName, jssPreset } from '@material-ui/core/styles';

 const generateClassName = createGenerateClassName();
-const jss = create(jssPreset());
+const jss = create({
+  ...jssPreset(),
-// We define a custom insertion point that JSS will look for injecting the styles in the DOM. jss.options.insertionPoint = document.getElementById('jss-insertion-point');
+  // We define a custom insertion point that JSS will look for injecting the styles in the DOM.
+  insertionPoint: document.getElementById('jss-insertion-point'),
+});

 function App() {
   return (